-Although modern-day redlining practices are often not publicly charted on regional maps as they availability of Home Mortgage Disclosure Act (HMDA) data allows federal regulators, public and private sector fair housing advocates, and lenders themselves to analyze lending patterns to identify statistical disparities in majority Black and Latino neighborhoods.
+Although modern-day redlining practices are often not publicly charted on regional maps, the availability of Home Mortgage Disclosure Act (HMDA) data allows federal regulators, public and private sector fair housing advocates, and lenders themselves to analyze lending patterns to identify statistical disparities in majority Black and Latino neighborhoods.
 Analysts can use HMDA data to assess whether a lender has acted to meet the credit needs for home loans in predominantly White areas, while failing to provide similar credit services in majority-Black and/or Latino areas.

-In the past several years, DOJ, the Consumer Financial Protection Bureau (CFPB), and other public and private fair housing advocates have successfully resolved a number of contemporary redlining cases against lenders in regions across the country alleging that lenders denied residents
+In the past several years, DOJ, the Consumer Financial Protection Bureau (CFPB), and other public and private fair housing advocates have successfully resolved a number of contemporary redlining cases against lenders in regions across the country alleging that lenders denied residents in majority-Black and Latino neighborhoods fair access to mortgage loans.
+These contemporary redlining practices illegally cut off opportunities for consumers in communities of color from getting mortgages, intensifying the historic patterns restricting borrowers of color from accessing the mainstream housing market.
+Here are summaries of two recently settled redlining cases: